 There I was standing, ankle-deep in the powdery sand, my far too big and far too heavy suitcase next to me.
 I would be able to schlepp it a few meters to the trail.
 But that trail consisted of nothing but powdery sand, too.
 So no chance of pulling the suitcase on its wheels to my accommodation.
 Also, the fact that I had no clue where exactly to find the Meno Smile Cottages* made things a teeny bit difficult.

 As in many fairy tales, rescue emerged in the form of a horse and carriage.
 Out of nowhere, there was a guy with his cidomo, offering me a ride for the equivalent of 8 €uros.

 In Indonesia, you can travel for hours for the equivalent of 8 €uros.

 I didn’t know exactly where my accommodation was, but I knew that it was not possible to travel for hours on Gili Meno.

 Actually, I was so outraged that it didn’t even occur to me to haggle at least a bit.

 I was simply indignant, and I had a huge suitcase that I wasn’t able to displace, and I didn’t know where exactly to go.
 So I bit the bullet – not without swearing and cursing during the entire trip – which took about five minutes, a Pro-forma detour included.

-Firstly, I hope that this guy has a large family with his mother in law living with them so that my equivalent of 8 €uros would help him feeding the entire bunch.
+Firstly, I hope that this guy has a large family with his mother-in-law living with them so that my equivalent of 8 €uros would help him feed the entire bunch.

 Secondly, it was on that sandy beach that I decided that from now on, I would travel exclusively with baggage I can carry myself for at least twenty minutes.